ton-blockchain/docs/docs/func/statements.md

 int y = x + 1;
 int x = 3;
 ```
-Actually the second occurrence of `int x` is not a declaration, but just a compile-time ensurance that `x` has type `int`.
+Actually the second occurrence of `int x` is not a declaration, but just a compile-time insurance that `x` has type `int`.
 So the third line is essentially equivalent to simple assignment `x = 3;`.

 And in nested scopes a variable can be truly redeclared just like in C language.
 For example, consider the code:
 ```